UniversityProjectsEHU/PanzerField/README.md

 -----------------------------------

-Local multiplayer game developed in the subject Graphical Systems Design of the 4th grade of the Computer Engineering degree in the UPV-EHU University in Vitoria-Gasteiz.
+Local multiplayer game developed in the subject Graphical Systems Design of the 4th grade of the Computer Engineering and Information System Management degree in the UPV-EHU University in Vitoria-Gasteiz.

 Programmed in C++ using the library OpenGL (Open Graphics Library)